-A photo essay of our sunset and sunrise visit to the Kaluts in Iran’s Lut desert, one of our favorite sights in Iran, and a place certainly not to be missed by anyone traveling or backpacking in Iran.
+A photo essay of our sunset and sunrise visit to the Kaluts in Iran’s Lut desert, one of our favorite sights in Iran.
+The Kaluts desert is certainly not to be missed by anyone traveling or backpacking in Iran.

 Scorching sun, dry, cracked earth, and not a single sign of life in sight.
 There are no clouds for shade, no trees to cool the air.
-There is no water, there are no animals.
+No water can be found, and there are no animals.
 There is only us, the sun, the sand… and the Kaluts.

 Of course, being the perpetually unwise travelers that we are, we ended up in the Kaluts during the scalding heat of summer.